Mike Delfino: Season 4

 Shortly after marrying, Susan finds out that she is pregnant, which makes Mike very happy, but problems arise when they have a brief disagreement over whether or not to let Julie attend a party at a house where Mike has seen some rather sketchy behavior.
 Although Mike respects Susan's decisions about how to raise Julie, he expects her to consult him on how they raise their child.
 Due to Susan's age, their doctor suggests that they get genetic counseling.
 In the process, Mike is forced to admit to Susan to the fact that his father is alive and doing life in prison for murder.
-When they visit Nick in prison, Susan is shocked by how cold-hearted he is and he does not show any remorse for his crimes, only for how his actions affected Mike's popularity.

 During this time, the strain of lingering back pain from his accident plus working overtime to support the baby leads Mike to turn to painkillers, eventually developing an addiction.
 Bree discovers this when Mike drops a pill in her house.
 She informs Susan about this, and she confronts Mike after finding that he has a secret stash of pills in his flashlight.
 Mike throws the pills down the sink, insisting that he's not an addict, but later retrieves them.
 As his drug dealer is harassing him for money, Mike turns to blackmailing Adam and Orson into prescribing him more.
-At one point, Mike's drug dealer comes over to the Delfino house and Susan tries to set him up for a date with Julie before Mike recognizes him and kicks him out.
-Caught in a lie, Mike reluctantly admits to having bought the drugs so he could keep working, as he's worried about the cost of raising a child.
-Susan thinks that Mike has stopped taking them, only to find pills in the car that he had been getting from Adam and Orson.
+Susan thinks that Mike has stopped taking them, only to find pills in the car.
 Susan confronts Mike, and in the midst of a heated argument, he accidentally pushes her down the stairs.
-Fearing that something might have happened to the baby, Susan is rushed to the hospital.
-Unfortunately, with a tornado bearing down on Wisteria Lane, the hospital is in crisis mode and the Delfinos have to wait.
-Mike becomes impatient and punches a hospital worker, and has to be handcuffed to a seat.
-Fortunately, Susan and her baby are fine and she merely has a sprained ankle.
-She is prescribed painkillers, but when Mike asks for one, she demands that he go to rehab under the threat of leaving him.
-Reluctantly, Mike agrees.
+After getting evaluated at the hospital, she demands he goes to rehab.
+Mike reluctantly agrees.